kristinemlarson/gnssrefl/tests/use_cases/use_tgho.md

 <code>gnssir tgho 2020 130 -doy_end 319 </code>

-To look at daily averages, use **daily_avg**.
+To look at daily averages, use the utility **daily_avg**.
 The median filter is set to allow values within 0.25 meters of the median, and the minimum number of tracks required to calculate the average is set to 50 tracks.

 <CODE>daily_avg tgho .25 50 </code>

+The number of retrievals each day is show here:

 <img src="tgho-numvals.png" width="600">

+All retrievals are shown here:

 <img src="tgho-all.png" width="600">

+Note in particular that there are quite a few data outages in this series, which means the RINEX files were missing from the NZ archive.

+Finally, the average RH plot:

 <img src="tgho-rhavg.png" width="600">